Student Creates Amazing Wooden Campagnolo Derailleur

 Shift past the break for more glamour shots and details

 The artist, who just recently reached the legal drinking age (of 21 in the US), is an avid cyclist like the rest of us.
 At an early age, his passion for bicycles had him turning wrenches for one the of largest Campy dealers in the country – the Bicycle Pro Shop in D.C.
-It’s their in the trenches that he developed an admiration for the beautiful and exotically priced Italian components.
+It’s there in the trenches that he developed an admiration for the beautiful and exotically priced Italian components.

 Having never owned any of the components, Max had his first break during his Sophomore year of school at Evergreen State College.
 While working at the community run campus bicycle shop, someone donated a broken Campy Record Derailleur.
 By dissembling and hand measuring with a set of calipers each component, he carefully translated every subtle curve into a small block of Walnut.
 Without the assistance of a computer, mill, or CNC machine, he constructed the wooden sculpture over the course of 50 hours, using nothing but hand tools such as jewelers saws, files, and chisels!